 Implementation milestones establish the fraction of implementation actions to be taken within certain timeframes.
 Water quality goals establish the corresponding improvements in water quality that can be expected as the implementation milestones are achieved.
+Stage 3, the final 5-years of the 15-year implementation period, is used to measure the improvement in water quality as implementation practices reach full maturation.

 Many implementation activities are already underway in the watersheds.
-These activities are strongly supported and the recommendation from the Working Group is a continuation of those efforts that are complementary to this plan.
+These activities are strongly supported and the recommendation from the RR TMDL IP Steering Committee is a continuation of those efforts that are complementary to this plan.
+Implementation of bacteria control measures that also reduce sediment and nutrient loads are encouraged, as this reduces the need for additional sediment and nutrient control measures that may be called for under the Chesapeake Bay TMDL.